-(5) Annualized

-(2) Total net asset value return (not annualized) equals the change in the net asset value per share over the beginning of period net asset value per share plus distributions, divided by the beginning net asset value per share.
+- (1) Based on weighted average number of common shares outstanding for the period. - (2) Total net asset value return (not annualized) equals the change in the net asset value per share over the beginning of period net asset value per share plus distributions, divided by the beginning net asset value per share. - (3) Total market return equals the change in the ending market price over the beginning of period price per share plus distributions, divided by the beginning price. - (4) Not annualized.
+Portfolio turnover rate equals the year-to-date sales and paydowns over the average of the invested assets at fair value. - (5) Annualized

 KCAP Financial, Inc. ("KCAP" or the "Company") is an internally managed, non-diversified closed-end investment company that is regulated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
 The Company was formed as a Delaware limited liability company on August 8, 2006 and, prior to the issuance of shares of the Company's common stock in its initial public offering ("IPO"), converted to a corporation incorporated in Delaware on December 11, 2006.
 Prior to its IPO, the Company did not have material operations.
-The Company is IPO of 14,462,000 shares of common stock raised net proceeds of approximately \$200 million.
+The Company's IPO of 14,462,000 shares of common stock raised net proceeds of approximately \$200 million.
 Prior to the IPO, the Company issued 3,484,333 shares to affiliates of Kohlberg & Co., L.L.C., a leading middle market private equity firm, in exchange for the contribution to the Company of their ownership interests in Katonah Debt Advisors, L.L.C., and related affiliates (collectively, "Katonah Debt Advisors") and in securities issued by collateralized loan obligation funds ("CLO Funds") managed by Katonah Debt Advisors and two other asset managers.